 I will not go far into individual examples in Pathologic 2, because this is one of only two nonlinear games I’ve played (and I mean much more open than the likes of Dishonored and Thief for example) where every single quest is one of a kind.
 You don’t do the same thing twice.
 Even only a minority of linear games achieve this.
 The same amount of artistic detail went into each and every one despite it being an open world game.

 Pathologic 2, which we reviewed here, takes place over the course of twelve in-game days, during which you must cure a plague or else the town gets bombarded by artillery.
-And you can certainly fail and watch it get bombarded.
 It is one of the most dynamic and procedural story driven games ever created, making most RPGs and games such as those from Telltale appear static in comparison.

 Every time you play the game you will see different side quests in different places.
 The occurrence of some of them is chance based, others are according to prerequisites.
 You also cannot do all of the side quests on one playthrough due to insufficient time.
 You must accept failure in this game as some failure is inevitable.